What Size Rainwater Tanks Do You Need – 2

 If your only supply is rainwater its worth checking with your Council if they have a minimum requirement.

 Its also quite common for councils to require a bush fire reserve storage capacity for rural properties which can range from 10,000 litres to 20,000 litres depending on your State and location.

 How Long Do You Want The Water to Last

 Once you know the intended amount of useage, you can then find the total volume to supply a months usage.

-If a family of four was only using the water for toilet flushing and car washing and planned that the tank 3,500L (3.5kL) will be required for each months storage.
+For example: If a family of four was only using the water for toilet flushing and car washing a storage volume 3,500L (3.5kL) will be required for each months storage.

 If the same family also wanted to also water 200m2 of garden 12,000L (12 kL) would be required for a summer month.
-For Winter months there would be no garden watering so the storage would be back to 3,500L.
+(For Winter months there would be no garden watering so the storage would easily last for several dry winter months..

 Next step See What Size Rainwater Tanks 3